section-engineering-education/engineering-education/content/articles/react-components-instantiation/index.md

 ### React Components  Instantiation
-A React Component is a small, reusable bit of code that is responsible for rendering HTML.
+A React Component is a small, reusable bit of code responsible for rendering HTML.
 In React, we can define a component as a class or function.

-For a React component to be defined, we will first create a component and then extend the `React.component class`.
-For example, in order to create a classroom component, the classroom component should have the classroom details.
+For a React component to be defined, we will create a component and then extend the `React.component class`.
+For example, to create a classroom component, the classroom component should have the classroom details.

 Throughout this tutorial, we will be mostly talking about JSX.
-The JSX element can be written in HTML format, or it may be written as a component instance.
+The JSX element can be written in HTML format or written as a component instance.
 In JSX, you use capitalization to differentiate between HTML-like and component instances.

 #### Prerequisites
 To effectively understand the tutorial, the reader will need the following:
 - Basic understanding of the React library
-- A suitable IDE such as VS Code or an online IDE such as JScomplete or Codepen
+- A suitable IDE such as VS Code.
 - Basic understanding of JSX

-**In this tutorial we will be using [JS complete](https://jscomplete.com/playground).To use JS complete with React, first install the [React Developer Tools extension.](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)**
+**In this tutorial, we will use [JS complete](https://jscomplete.com/playground).To use JS complete with React, first install the [React Developer Tools extension.](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)**

 #### Key takeaways
 - What is component instantiation?